PL/Java functions before 1.5.1 have been able to access a value of XML type as

 a second call to any of the getter methods; it does not, of course, prevent

-reading the XML content through the one stream, String
+reading the XML content through the one stream, String, or Source obtained

 from the getter method that was just called.)